Tim Redding: 2013: Rieleros de Aguascalientes

 On June 18, 2013, Redding signed with the Rieleros de Aguascalientes of the Mexican League.
 He was released on August 1.
 In 17 games 16.1 innings of relief he went 0-1 with a 2.20 ERA with 14 strikeouts and 3 saves.

 2013: Southern Maryland Blue Crabs

 On August 10, 2013, Redding signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He became a free agent following the season.
 In 19 games 16.2 innings of relief he struggled going 1-2 with a 5.94 ERA and 13 strikeouts.

 Post-playing career

 Redding was named pitching coach for the Auburn Doubledays – Washington Nationals Class A Short Season Affiliate of the New York–Penn League for the 2014 season.
 He coached for Auburn through the 2017 season.

-Redding was named pitching coach for the Hagerstown Suns for the 2018 season.
+Redding was named pitching coach for the A ball Hagerstown Suns for the 2018 season.

+As of 2021, Redding was on the coaching staff of Olivet High School in Michigan.